-Cameras are just one way of translating information onto a 2D surface, but not the only way.
+Cameras are just one way of translating information onto a 2D surface in a realistic way.
+But photography is not the only way.
 And definitively not always the best way.

 There is a misguided belief that all realism is photography, and that all realism looks the same as photography (photorealism).
 But this simply isn’t true.

 Cameras and artists both take in massive amounts of 3D information with the challenge of translating it into only 2 dimensions.